 For the International Classic Races I decided to take my Canon 40D DSLR with Tamron 18-200 mm F/3.5-6.3 XR Di-II LD lens ideal for both on track action and paddock shots.
 I bought this lens with my Canon 20D many years ago on recommendation and was instantly disappointed.
 Images often had a “muddy” look, weren’t as sharp as they should be and the auto focus was unreliable.
 Consequently I rarely used it.
 However I’ve recently been using it on the 40D and to my surprise it’s a completely different lens on this body and autofocus is much better!
 Obviously it’s not as sharp as my favourite Canon 70-200mm L but it’s perfectly acceptable and overall, gives good results.
+Anyway, this was one of the most enjoyable events I’ve been to for a long time.
+Besides the track action there was a display area in the paddock with variety of club displays, collections and a stage.
+So much was going on it was difficult to get around without being distracted.
+A programme was a must and even this impressed – nice design, a good read and well worth a fiver.

 First stop was the Gold Star Owners Club immaculately restored bikes and lots of chrome, a nightmare to photograph close up on a sunny day!